Aliases for CDK5R1 Gene

 GeneCards Summary for CDK5R1 Gene

-CDK5R1 (Cyclin-Dependent Kinase 5, Regulatory Subunit 1 (P35)) is a Protein Coding gene.
-Diseases associated with CDK5R1 include Alzheimer Disease and Tauopathy.
-Among its related pathways are Alzheimers Disease Pathway and Trk receptor signaling mediated by the MAPK pathway.
-GO annotations related to this gene include calcium ion binding and protein kinase binding.
+CDK5R1 (Cyclin Dependent Kinase 5 Regulatory Subunit 1) is a Protein Coding gene.
+Diseases associated with CDK5R1 include Alzheimer Disease and Non-Syndromic Intellectual Disability.
+Among its related pathways are Allograft rejection and Regulation of TP53 Activity.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein kinase binding.
 An important paralog of this gene is CDK5R2.